luapower/fs/fs.md

 ### `fs.unlink_mapfile(tagname)` <br> `map:unlink()`

 Remove a (the) shared memory file from disk.
-When creating a shared memory mapping using a tagname, a file is created on the filesystem on Linux and OS X (not so on Windows).
+When creating a shared memory mapping using `tagname`, a file is created on the filesystem on Linux and OS X (not so on Windows).
 That file must be removed manually when it is no longer needed.
 This can be done anytime, even while mappings are open and will not affect said mappings.